Pre-Conference Workshops and Demos: March 22nd

 This year, as we mark the 175th anniversary of the Smithsonian Institution, we celebrate our past knowing that our present is at a turning point.
 The pandemic has tested us individually and as a society, bringing issues such as race and inclusion, social injustice, and the sustainability of the planet into high relief.

-This year’s conference is a three-day virtual event, from October 19th -21st, that will feature workshops, panels, digital projects demonstrations, and other events.
+This year’s conference is a three-day virtual event that will feature workshops, panels, digital project demonstrations, and other events.

 Because of the virtual nature of the conference, each day will start at 10:00AM and end at 3:00PM, with breaks between programs.